-As defined in [27]: The recipient of the offer MUST accept that version or modify the version attribute to be an equal or lower version when transmitting an answer to the initial offer.
+As defined in [26]: The recipient of the offer MUST accept that version or modify the version attribute to be an equal or lower version when transmitting an answer to the initial offer.
 The recipient of an offer MUST NOT respond with an answer containing a higher version than that which was offered.

-Also as defined in [27]: Early implementations of T.38 equipment may not provide a T.38 version number.
+Also as defined in [26]: Early implementations of T.38 equipment may not provide a T.38 version number.
 In receipt of SDP without the version attribute, the endpoint MUST assume that the version is 0.
 This is applied in the following discussion on sending and receiving this attribute:

-Send: The endpoint MUST indicate the version that it intends to use with the than the version received in a RemoteConnectionDescriptor.
+Send: The endpoint MUST indicate the version that it intends to use with the T38FaxVersion attribute.
+The endpoint MUST indicate the version which MUST be 0, 1, or 2.
+However, it